top of page

 Often, that's enough.
 The nervous system doesn't always need you to act.
 Often it simply needs to know it has been heard.

-Other times, there is something genuinely important is at stake.
+Other times, there can be something genuinely important at stake.
 The urge to withdraw might be signalling that you need more space than you've been allowing yourself.
-The signal isn't always wrong — it's just not always right about now.

 Sometimes, your nervous system calls for your attention at a time when you need to be functional — you're in the middle of a meeting, with your children, handling something that can't wait.
 In those moments, the response isn't suppression.
 It's a genuine acknowledgement with a postponement: I hear you.
 This matters.
 I can't be fully present with it right now, but I will come back to this tonight.
 And then — this is the part that builds trust — you actually do.

 This is what consistency and congruence look like from the inside.
-Your nervous system learns to trust you the same way anyone does: not through grand gestures, but through the accumulation of small moments where you showed up, where your actions matched your words.
+Your nervous system can learn to trust you the same way anyone does: through the accumulation of small moments where you showed up, where your actions matched your words.

 And once that trust exists, a real conversation becomes possible.
-Because the nervous system isn't just signalling — it has a position.
-It is convinced of something.
+Your nervous system is convinced of something, wants you to hear it but is also open to hear your point.

 This person will leave.
 This situation will go wrong.
 Wanting this will only lead to disappointment.

 These aren't irrational thoughts — they are conclusions drawn from real experience.
 They made sense once.
-They may no longer be accurate now.
+They may or may not be accurate now.

-This is where you negociate with it — not by dismissing what it believes, but by bringing it evidence from your actual life.
+This is where you debate with your nervous system — not by dismissing what it believes, but by bringing evidence from your actual life.
 Not you're wrong but I understand why you learned this.
 And here is what I've been noticing lately.

 This is slow work.
 But it is the same slow work that any meaningful relationship requires.